School of Radiologic Technology

 - Satisfactory graduation from an accredited high school with a college or vocational/technical diploma, with a minimum 2.5 GPA; or passing score on the General Education Development test (GED) of the American Council on Education.

-- Transfer students from other Radiologic Technology programs will not be accepted.
+- Transfer credits from other Radiologic Technology programs will not be accepted.

 - Scholastic Aptitude Reasoning Test (SAT I) - minimum math and critical reading (verbal) total score of 850 (writing section not included) or American College Test (ACT) - minimum composite score of 18.